Kracht, Carl PERSONALITIES

 The Hotel Baur au Lac

-One year after his wedding, Carl Kracht's mother handed over the Hotel Ernst to Carl and his sister Hermine.
-Carl Kracht stayed in Zurich and in 1880 took over the Hotel Baur au Lac.
-The house received modem improvements.
 Tea-concerts were one of the innovations he introduced.
 This was a new idea in Swiss hoteldom.
 Carl Kracht engaged a troupe of lively Neapolitans to entertain.
 In 1910 Kracht fell ill and consequently did not have the opportunity to manage the entertainment arranged at the Hotel Baur au Lac for Kaiser Wilhelm II, who visited there that year.
-Mr. Kracht died in 1914.
+Carl Kracht died in 1914.

 Most Popular